sktime/sktime/docs/source/developer_guide/add_estimators.rst

 =======================================================

-When adding an ``sktime`` compatible estimator to ``sktime`` itself, a number of additional things need to be done.
+When adding an ``sktime`` compatible estimator to ``sktime`` itself, a number of additional things need to be done:

 *   ensure that code also meets ``sktime's`` :ref:`documentation <developer_guide_documentation>` standards.
 *   add the estimator to the ``sktime`` API reference.
 This is done by adding a reference to the estimator in the